sebastien6/mySportTeam/README.md

 - offline-s3
 - offline SNS

-the postman collection file contain a folder for call to the offline API.
+The postman folder contain a collection and environment files with available API calls online and offline.

+Note: use the web UI to generate a token by login into the app and update your postman enviroment with the updated token tu ensure successful API calls.